gabe565/ascii-movie/docs/ascii-movie_play.md

 ### Options

 ```
-      --frame-height int          Height of the movie frames (default 14)
   -h, --help                      help for play
       --pad-bottom int            Padding below the movie (default 2)
       --pad-left int              Padding left of the movie (default 6)